Nurse's recovery from COVID-19 lets him hold his newborn son

 "I don't know how I would survive without [Tony]," Riya said.
 "I was blessed.
 I am the luckiest woman in the world."

-Tony says he is slowly regaining his strength and hopes to return to work soon.
+Tony was released in mid-May but is still in rehabiliation and says he is slowly regaining his strength and hopes to return to work soon.
 In the meantime, he plans to make up for lost time with his son and daughters, Brianna, 7, Joanna, 2, while enjoying a Father's Day barbecue.

 "For Father's Day this is my true bundle of joy," pointing to Jonathon.
 "Being with him.
 Spending time with him.
 And being thankful every day for what I have."